brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

 This guide describes the steps to deploy an application as a StarlingX application.

+[//]: # (TODO: needs a brief explanation of the moving parts to compose a "StarlingX Application")

 - [FluxCD Manifest](#fluxcd-manifest)
 - [Plugins](#plugins)
 - [Application structure](#application-structure)